 Tickets: Buy your tickets today

 Baseball season is in full swing and SF Giants games are some of the most popular San Francisco events in August.
-This month, they play the Arizona Diamondbacks, Chicago Cubs, Philadelphia Phillies, Milwaukee Brewers, and St. Louis Cardinals.
+This month, they play the Houston Astros, Arizona Diamondbacks, and the Pittsburg Pirates.

 Check out the best half-priced tickets for San Francisco events in August.
 You will find them on Goldstar, where most tickets are up to 50% off the full retail price.

 *Small service fee at checkout.